hammockman/Water-Tension-using-DIC/Challenges_of_using_DIC_over__.md

 Challenges of using DIC over long periods of time and what we did to address.
+Verification using steel block.